-- 59.1 At any time during debate, a Councillor may foreshadow a motion so as to inform Council of his or her intention to move a motion at a later stage in the Council Meeting, but this does not extend any special right to the foreshadowed motion. - 59.2 The Councillor is not required to announce what the motion is, just state that they foreshadow a motion. - 59.3 A foreshadowed motion will only be considered if the original motion is lost. - A motion foreshadowed may be prefaced with a statement that in the event of a particular motion before the Chair being resolved in a certain way, a Councillor intends to move an alternative or additional motion.
+- At any time during debate, a Councillor may foreshadow a motion so as to inform Council of their intention to move a motion at a later stage in the Council Meeting, but this does not extend any special right to the foreshadowed motion. - The Councillor is not required to announce what the foreshadowed motion is, just state that they foreshadow a motion. - 59.3 A foreshadowed motion will only be considered if the original motion is lost. - A motion foreshadowed may be prefaced with a statement that in the event of a particular motion before the Chair being resolved in a certain way, a Councillor intends to move an alternative or additional motion.